 To include Richie’s dad in the wedding ceremony/reception, we asked him to give the opening prayer before dinner.

-Other common father of the bride duties worth mentioning: * Have your dad walk you down the aisle * Do a father/daughter dance during the reception * Have your dad give a speech during the reception
+Other common father-of-the-bride duties worth mentioning: * Have your dad walk you down the aisle * Do a father/daughter dance during the reception * Have your dad give a speech during the reception

 HOW TO INCLUDE KEY FAMILY MEMBERS & CLOSE FRIENDS ON YOUR WEDDING DAY

 We had a big wedding party with all of Richie’s siblings, my cousins, & our closest friends, so we didn’t need to have extra duties for anyone!
-But I know it is common to include friends that are not in your wedding party as greeters/ushers for the ceremony.
+But I know it is common to include friends not in your wedding party as greeters/ushers for the ceremony.
 I think this is a great way to include everyone that is close to you!

 Also throughout our destination wedding weekend, we included everyone by planning evening events & we greeted them with welcome bags in their room which were a hit!

 For all weddings, it is so amazing to have your closest family & friends there to celebrate you, so try to make them feel as included as possible!
-We promise, it is worth planning the extra little things to make your loved ones feel as special as you do!
+We promise it is worth planning the extra little things to make your loved ones feel as special as you do!